 Description:

-This end-of-village garden was created 18 years ago.
-It includes an interesting combination of trees, rare shrubs and herbaceous plants including azaleas, rhododendrons, tree peonies, trilliums and veratrum.
+This end-of-village garden was created 21 years ago.
+It includes an interesting combination of trees, rare shrubs and herbaceous plants including azaleas, rhododendrons, tree peonies, trillium and veratrum.
 Also a rose pergola, eucryphias and a large west-facing hydrangea border for the later summer.
-Above the pond there is a good collection of pink-and white-barked birches and an embryonic arboretum.
+Above the pond there is a good collection of pink and white-barked birch and a young arboretum, from which there are fine views over the Earn and Tay valleys.

 Directions: South-east of Perth.
 From the M90 (exit nine) take the A912 towards Glenfarg, go left at the roundabout onto the A913 to Abernethy.
 Pitcurran House is at the far eastern end of the village.
 Buses run through Abernethy from Perth and the surrounding districts.